hollyford/constant-reader/README.md

 Bugs - found was unable to load models with multiple genres for an individual book.
 I've uploaded these with a single genre for now.
 I intend to return to this if time permits
+bug: django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a filesystem path. - fix - added STATIC_ROOT to settings.py to solve collect static error when deploying to Heroku